JohnEarnest/Decker/docs/format.md

 ----------------
 Decker documents are called _Decks_, and consist of a series of _Cards_.
 Cards in turn contain _Widgets_.
 The Decker environment can broadly be in "editing" mode, where widget properties are manipulated interactively, and an "interaction" mode where widgets respond to clicks and other interactions by emitting _events_ and running scripts as applicable.

 Widgets, cards, or the deck itself may contain scripts written in the [Lil programming language](lil.html).
-Scripts have a mechanism for "bubbling" events up along the container hierarchy from a source widget to its containing card, any _parents_ of that card (see below), and perhaps to the deck itself.
+Scripts have a mechanism for "bubbling" events up along the container hierarchy from a source widget to its containing card, and perhaps to the deck itself.
 In response to events, Lil scripts can inspect and manipulate properties of the deck via a series of Interfaces furnished by the application.
 For more detail on this, see the [Decker manual](decker.html).
 Lil scripts are not _persistent_- their local variable bindings are discarded between events.
 Everything that is persistent about a deck- especially widget values- is captured in the representation described in this guide.

-Cards can have a _Parent_ card.
-If so, they inherit all the properties and widgets of their parent (and its parents, and so on, recursively) unless those properties are overridden.
-Many cards in a deck may re-use the widgets, scripts, and other properties of a handful of "template" parent cards.

 Lil code intended to be reusable across projects can be organized into _Modules_.
 From a programming perspective, modules execute once when a deck is loaded (or the module is modified) and each return a dictionary which will be mounted as a global for use by ordinary event-triggered scripts.
 Modules do not have direct access to the deck or its components, nor do they have direct access to one another.
 Each module has an independent key-value store which can furnish static data used by the module or allow the module to explicitly preserve its state.